14 Mins

 Multiple integration capabilities with intelligent automation bring better operational efficiency because it reduces the need for manual scavenging of information.
 Whether it is interdepartmental data transfers or client-end interactions, various connected systems work in synergy to ensure contextual, up-to-minute information exchange at every level of the organisation and customer lifecycle.

-Frequently asked questions on intelligent automation
+FAQs on intelligent automation

 1. What is the main purpose of IPA?